Romans 11:25-32

 God’s redemptive plan weaves together Gentile inclusion and Israel’s future salvation to magnify mercy.

-25 For I don’t desire you to be ignorant, brothers, of this mystery, so that you won’t be wise in your own conceits, that a partial hardening has happened to Israel, until the fullness of the Gentiles has come in,
+25 I do not want you to be ignorant of this mystery, brothers, so that you will not be conceited: A hardening in part has come to Israel, until the full number of the Gentiles has come in.

-26 and so all Israel will be saved.
-Even as it is written, “There will come out of Zion the Deliverer, and he will turn away ungodliness from Jacob.
+26 And so all Israel will be saved, as it is written: “The Deliverer will come from Zion; He will remove godlessness from Jacob.

-27 This is my covenant with them, when I will take away their sins.”
+27 And this is My covenant with them when I take away their sins.”

-32 For God has bound all to disobedience, that he might have mercy on all.
+32 For God has consigned everyone to disobedience so that He may have mercy on everyone.

 God’s redemptive plan weaves together Gentile inclusion and Israel’s future salvation to magnify mercy.